Vidhya-bharathi-raj/project/README.md

 ### In-Depth Churn Analysis:
 Developed a tree map visual to provide a clear view of the primary reasons for customer churn, offering insights into customer needs and service gaps.

-This project not only showcased the analytical capabilities of Power BI but also emphasized the importance of visual storytelling in understanding customer behavior and driving business decisions.
+This project showcased the analytical capabilities of Power BI and also emphasized the importance of visual storytelling in understanding customer behavior and driving business decisions.

 ## [World Population Data Analysis using Python](https://github.com/VidhyabharathirajC/Python-Project)

 In this project, I utilized the Jupyter Notebook, a popular data science tool, to conduct an analysis.
 The workflow included:

 ### Data Scraping:
-Employed the Beautiful Soup library to extract data from a specified URL.\
+Employed the Beautiful Soup library to extract data from a specified URL.
 ### Data Manipulation:
-Used the Pandas library to clean and structure the data for analysis.\
+Used the Pandas library to clean and structure the data for analysis.
 ### Data Visualization:
-Created insightful visualizations using Matplotlib, including:\
+Created insightful visualizations using Matplotlib, including:
 A bar chart showcasing the ‘Top 10 countries by population’.\
 Subplots comparing ‘Population change trends’ across various countries.\
 A line plot for the ‘Top 10 countries by land area’.\